-Man: [Smile and say in a friendly, easy-going manner manner] Hey – how you doing?
-I was walking along and saw you with your little headphones on and thought – wow, she’s hot, I have to come over and say hi you.
-I’m Dan, what’s your name?
+Man: Hey – how’s it going?
+I was walking along and saw you with your little headphones on and thought – wow, she’s pretty!
+So I thought I’d come over and say hi.
+I’m Peter, what’s your name?

-Man: [Add in some light humor to get her smiling and create a spark between you] Jessica…let me guess.
+Man: So, Jessica…let me guess.
 You were listening to heavy metal music, right?